suhai-yehuza/game-diary/GAME_DIARY_INTEGRATIONS_GUIDE.md

-# Game Diary App - Third-Party Integrations & Access Guide
+# Placeholder App - Third-Party Integrations & Access Guide

 > **IMPORTANT**: This document contains sensitive access information.
 Keep this secure and share only with trusted team members who need access to manage the application.